aristanetworks/anta/.github/documentation-output-snapshots.md

 set +a
 ```

-Run captures from the worktree root.
+Run the capture commands from the worktree root.
 For example:

 ```bash
 uv run --extra cli python docs/scripts/generate_snippet.py \